12-04-13 Huanchaco Beach Peru Beach Finds

 describes the Dogfish (shark) common on England's coasts and includes photos of egg casings similar to ours.

 Jim Hall, the author of the page on Dogfish egg casings states that he has successfully raised sharks from the "pups" he has released from shark egg casings.
-Our conclusion?

 On his page, Jim Hall shows photos of several different shark egg casings as well as those from skates.
 These casings are very similar to the photos above.

 For more information, here is an excellent 2-page brochure by the NOAA